YuW-8/YuW-8.github.io/content/authors/admin/_index.md

     date_end: 2020-07-01
     summary: |2-
       Responsibilities include:
-      - Managed rodent husbandry and handling, including manual restraint, injections, tumor measurement, and necropsy, ensuring adherence to ethical and regulatory standards.
+      - Managed rodent husbandry and handling, including manual restraint, injections, tumor measurement, and necropsy, ensuring adherence to ethical and regulatory standards
-      - Conducted physical, chemical, and biological laboratory experiments, supporting data acquisition from cell cultures, mouse studies, and genotyping to advance research objectives
-      - Set up appropriate instruments, materials, and apparatuses; operate laboratory equipment required for genotyping
+      - Applied both _in vitro_ and _in vivo_ methodologies to design and execute hypothesis-driven experiments, enhancing the robustness of research findings
+      - Developed RNA sequencing analysis pipelines for the laboratory, incorporating advanced network analysis techniques such as Weighted Gene Co-expression Network Analysis (WGCNA) to derive meaningful insights
-      - Collaborated with colleagues on various tasks, including data collection and analysis, to enhance research outcomes and foster a team-oriented environment
+      - Collaborated effectively with colleagues within the laboratory and across departments to drive interdisciplinary research initiatives and share knowledge
+      - Mentor and supervise 4 undergraduate student researchers in experiment setup, execution, and data analysis, enhancing their practical skills and research competencies

   - position: Research Assistant -- dry lab relevant
     company_name: School of Information Sciences at University of Illinois Urbana-Champaign